loot/loot/docs/app/usage/plugin_editor.rst

   - The number of Deleted Navmeshes that the dirty plugin contains.
   - The name of the Cleaning Utility to use to clean the dirty plugin.
   - A localisable detail message text.
+  - A condition that is used to determine if the dirty info is relevant, other than the plugin CRC matching.

   LOOT uses the information supplied to construct a warning message for the plugin if it matches any of the given CRCs.